Kodak S-1 vs Sony A5000

 Beyond body and sensor, cameras can and do differ across a range of features.
 The S-1 and the A5000 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 The table below summarizes some of the other core capabilities of the Kodak S-1 and Sony A5000 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the S-1 and the A5000 is in-body image stabilization (IBIS).
-The S-1 reduces the risk of handshake-induced blur with all attached lenses, while the A5000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The S-1 reduces the risk of handshake-induced blur with all attached lenses, while the A5000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The S-1 writes its imaging data to SDXC cards, while the A5000 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.